EOSIO/eos/docs/keosd/basic-usage.md

 $ keosd
 ```

 By default, `keosd` creates the folder `~/eosio-wallet` and populates it with a basic `config.ini` file.
 The location of the config file can be specified on the command line using the `--config-dir` argument.
-The configuration file contains the http server endpoint for incoming http connections and other parameters for cross origin resource sharing.
+The configuration file contains the HTTP server endpoint for incoming HTTP connections and other parameters for cross-origin resource sharing.

 The location of the wallet data folder can be specified on the command line using the --data-dir argument.

-## Auto locking
+## Auto-locking

 By default, `keosd` is set to lock your wallets after 15 minutes of inactivity.
 This is configurable in the `config.ini` by setting the timeout seconds in `unlock-timeout`.